List of Sri Lanka Twenty20 International cricket records: Best strike rates in an inning

 The best strike rate in an inning, when a minimum of 4 wickets are taken by the player, is by Steve Tikolo of Kenya during his spell of 4/2 in 1.2 overs against Scotland during the 2013 ICC World Twenty20 Qualifier at ICC Academy, Dubai, UAE.
 Ajantha Mendis during both six-wicket spells in an inning also recorded the best strike rate for a Sri Lankan bowler.

 Worst figures in an innings

 The worst figures in a T20I came in the Sri Lanka's tour of Australia when Kasun Rajitha of Sri Lanka had figures of 0/75 off his four overs at Adelaide Oval, Adelaide.

 Most runs conceded in a match

 Kasun Rajitha also holds the dubious distinction of most runs conceded in a T20I during the aforementioned match.

 Most wickets in a calendar year

-Sri Lanka's Wanindu Hasaranga holds the record for most wickets taken in a year when he took 36 wickets in 2021 in 20 T20Is.
-Dushmantha Chameera with 22 wickets in 2021 and Lasith Malinga in 2009 jointly hold the Sri Lankan record for most wickets in a year.
+Sri Lanka's Wanindu Hasaranga holds the record for most wickets taken in a year when he took 36 wickets in 2021, 34 wickets in 2022 & 23 wickets in 2024.
+Dushmantha Chameera with 22 wickets in 2021 and Maheesh Theekshana in 2022 jointly hold the Sri Lankan record for most wickets in a year.